What is Impedance?

-Impedance is the phasorial addition of resistance and reactance.
+Impedance (Z) shows the opposition to the flow of direct or alternating current.
+Impedance is the vectorial addition of resistance and reactance.

 The resistance is the opposition’s value to the flow of the electric current (whether direct current or alternating current).
 The reactance is the opposition’s value to the flow of the alternating current through a capacitor or inductor.

 The opposition to the alternating current in a capacitor is called capacitive reactance and the opposition to the alternating current in an inductor is called inductive reactance.

 Impedance (Z) = Resistance (R) + Reactance (X)

 When these elements (resistors, capacitors and inductors) are combined in the same circuit and an alternating current flows through them, the opposition of this set of elements to the flow of the alternating current is called Impedance.